aquinogabrielbs/aquinogabrielbs/README.md

 - 🔭 I'm currently working on developing SAP UI5 applications and maintaining ABAP and HANA services.
 - 🌱 I’m currently learning Technologies SAP: UI5, ABAP and HANA.
-- 🚀 Aspire specialization in SAP UI and Front-End Development 😍.
+- 🚀 Aspire specialization in SAP UI5 and Front-End Development 😍.
 - ➡️ Here you will see only my Personal Projects.
 - 👨🏻‍🎓 I'm university student in Systems Analysis and Development - 3/5.
 - 😄 Pronouns: (Ele / Dele / He / Him).